Procurement Specialist Salary

 Popular Skills for Procurement Specialist

 Survey results imply that Procurement Specialists deploy a deep pool of skills on the job.
-Most notably, skills in Contract Negotiation, People Management, Contract Management, and Project Management are correlated to pay that is above average, with boosts between 9 percent and 13 percent.
+Most notably, skills in Contract Negotiation, Contract Management, People Management, and Project Management are correlated to pay that is above average, with boosts between 10 percent and 16 percent.
 Skills that seem to negatively impact pay include Accounts Payable, Inventory Management, and Microsoft Office.
 Most people experienced in Procurement also know Negotiation and Contract Management.

 Pay by Experience Level for Procurement Specialist